 Priority for use of computers is given to UConn students, faculty, and staff.
 Usage is primarily for course-related activities.
 Students accessing computers for personal use may be asked to relinquish the computer.
-Community and Public All computer users must abide by the University's Policies and the Libraries' Work Station Policy.
-UConn students may also use the computer lab located on the second floor.
+Community and Public Users may use the Public Terminal for 20 minutes per day and must sign the form located on the clipboard aat the Front Desk.
+All computer users must abide by the University's Policies and the Libraries' Work Station Policy.
+UConn users may also use the computer lab located on the second floor.

 Under Connecticut law, library circulation records may not be divulged except by court order.
 This means we cannot tell anyone who has a particular item checked out.
 We will be glad to recall material from another patron if requested by a member of the University of Connecticut community, and these individuals also may request an InterLibrary Loan copy if our copy has been checked out.

 Unauthorized removal, mutilation, defacement, or marking of library property, materials or equipment is prohibited.
 The intentional damaging of library materials is a misdemeanor punishable by law and will be reported to Security.

 Food is not permitted anywhere in the library.
 Water and other beverages are allowed if contained in a covered container, however beverages are not permitted near the computers.
 Patrons who fail to comply with library policy may be asked to leave.
 Please properly dispose of all trash in available recycling containers and promptly report any spills to the Front Desk.

 The University of Connecticut Libraries purchases access to Licensed Electronic Resources on behalf of the University of Connecticut community.Systematic downloading, distributing, or retaining substantial portions of information or using software such as scripts, agents, or robots, to retrieve information is generally prohibited.